Chief Executive Officer's Report

 Chief Executive Officer

-The Company has enjoyed another extremely successful year achieving excellent results in core underlying profit and shareholder growth.
-We have witnessed substantial improvement in the Papua New Guinea economy, driven largely as a result of the ongoing US$15 billion Exxon Mobil led PNGLNG project.
-This project has resulted in increased demand for both our core businesses of finance and property and whilst this demand is expected to level out during 2012 the Company is well positioned with a growing business and a very strong balance sheet.
+Our business performed exceptionally well in 2012, achieving a record core underlying profit in line with the guidance we provided.
+The growth of the Papua New Guinea economy, arising largely as a result of the ongoing US$19 billion Exxon Mobil led PNGLNG project has continued during 2012.
+This growth has laid the foundation for another highly successful year with our core business of finance and property enjoying continued demand and earnings growth.
+Whilst this demand is expected to level out during 2013 the Company is well positioned with a growing business and a very strong balance sheet.

-Credit Corporation (PNG) Limited and its subsidiaries recorded a net profit after tax of K42.105 million for the year ended 31 December 2011, 48% above the 2010 result.
-The Group recorded a core operating profit of K74.16 million for the year ended 31 December 2011, 9% above the 2010 result.
+Credit Corporation (PNG) Limited and its subsidiaries recorded a record core operating profit of K80.79 million for the year ended 31 December 2012, 9% above the 2011 result.
+The Group recorded a net profit after tax of K106.93 million for the same period, 154% above the 2011 result.

-Included in the 2011 result, the sum of K15.61 million was booked against the profit and loss account due to the ongoing decrease in the value of our BSP shares on the Port Moresby Stock Exchange.
-The value of our BSP shareholding has now been reduced for the third year in a row.
-It is hoped that the Bank's long running "Transformation and Modernisation" exercise will soon be at an end and shareholders will at last see some value from their BSP shareholding.
+We are at last seeing an improvement in the value of our Bank of South Pacific Limited (BSP) shares on the Port Moresby Stock Exchange.
+After three years of heavy losses it is pleasing to see that the sum of K21.94 million was booked to the profit and loss account due to the increased value of our BSP shares.
+Hopefully the Bank’s long running "Transformation and Modernisation" exercise will soon be at an end and shareholders will see some real value from their BSP shareholding.

 During 2011, the Board initiated a comprehensive 5 year Strategic Plan with the assistance of accounting firm KPMG.
 This Plan covers all areas of the Group and, along with the Risk Management Review by accounting firm PWC that took place in 2010, will be one of the drivers of the Company's growth in the years to come.

-During 2011, the Company's On Market Share Buy Back that was introduced during 2010 was extended to the end of 2012.
-The Buy Back has proven to be popular with shareholders and besides stabilising the fluctuation in the Company's share price on the Port Moresby Stock Exchange has enabled shareholders to sell their shareholding at a fair and reasonable price.
-Over 50% of our shareholders hold under 5,000 shares and the Buy Back has enabled them to sell their shares into the scheme with no brokerage or other fees.
+During 2012, the Company’s On Market Share Buy Back Scheme that was introduced during 2010 was extended to the end of 2013.
+The Buy Back has proven to be popular with shareholders and besides stabilising the fluctuations in the Company’s share price on the Port Moresby Stock Exchange, it has enabled shareholders to sell their shareholding at a fair and reasonable price.
+Over 80% of our shareholders hold under 20,000 shares and the Buy Back has enabled them to sell their shares into the scheme with no brokerage or other fees.

 Credit House limited